ig3/test/README.md

 unsupported dependencies.
 This prompted me to review my test tools again.

 I tried [node's test runner](https://nodejs.org/api/test.html) and [assert](https://nodejs.org/api/assert.html).
-It was very appealing thta they were bundled with node which, among other things, gave me confidence that they would be well designed, well implemented and well supported.
-They are very competent tools but after using them I decided that I don't like assertions that throw exception and produce no output when they pass.
+It was very appealing that they are bundled with node which, among other things, gave me confidence that they would be well designed, well implemented and well supported.
+They are very competent tools but after using them I decided that I don't like assertions that throw exceptions and produce no output when they pass.
 It makes it difficult to distinguished assertions that passed from assertions that were never evaluated due to errors in or misunderstanding of the test scripts.